 We base pawn loan amounts on the value of your item—its current appraised value, its current condition and our ability to sell the item.
 We use all the research tools we have at our disposal to determine an item’s value and get you the most money we can.

-The appraisal process varies depending on the type of item—for example, jewelry is evaluated differently than a DVD player.
+The appraisal process varies depending on the type of item—for example, jewelry is evaluated differently than a television.
 We research and review items to ensure that our pawn loan values are in line with the general marketplace for pre-owned merchandise.
-To obtain the item’s retail value when it was new, its pre-owned market value, and how to determine its condition.
+When we research an item we are attempting to obtain the item’s retail value when it was new, its pre-owned market value, and its current condition.

 How do you determine the condition of an item?

 The condition of an item is always taken into account during the appraisal process for a pawn loan.
-If one 32-inch television comes in that is in perfect condition and one 32-inch television comes in with a crack in the case, we will loan more on the TV that’s in better condition.
+For Example: If a 50 inch television comes in perfect condition and another 50 inch television comes in dirty and with cracks in the base, we will give more for the television in perfect condition.

 When it’s general merchandise you want to pawn, we test each item to ensure it is in good working condition.
 This includes, but is not limited to, a visual inspection, plugging an item in and turning it on, and noting if any necessary accessories (such as remote controls) and manuals are included.

 The better the condition of your item, the more money we can loan you.
 This is true for any collateral.